Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 This tutorial describes a Versal VCK190 System Example Design based on a thin custom platform (minimal clocks and AXI exposed to PL) including HLS/RTL kernels and an AI Engine kernel using a full Makefile build-flow for Vivado™/Petalinux/Vitis 2021.2.

 ## Getting Started
+### Build-flow
 The Versal VCK190 System Example Design full Makefile build-flow builds the whole project in the following order:
 ```
-  1. version_check: Checks if the Vivado, Petalinux, and Vitis version is 2021.2
+  1. version_check: Checks if the Vivado, Petalinux and Vitis tools are setup and if the versions are 2021.2
-  2. board_repo:    Downloads the board files for es1 and pre-production from the Xilinx GitHub
+  2. board_repo:    Downloads the board files for pre-production and es1 from the Xilinx GitHub
   3. xsa:           Building the thin platform xsa (only pre-synth)
   4. petalinux:     Building Petalinux and sysroot
   5. xpfm:          Building the Vitis Platform
   6. bif:           Copy over necessary petalinux files to the generated software platform (required by the Vitis packager)
   7. ip:            Building Ai Engine graph(s) towards libadf.a and compiling hls/rtl kernels to *.xo
   8. ps_apps:       Building all XRT-based PS applications
-  9. vitis:         Linking all kernels in the thin platform and packaging all necessary sd_card files
+  9. vitis:         Linking all kernels in the thin platform and packaging all necessary boot/run files
 ```
+### Build-flow Dependencies
 The following diagram explains the build-flow dependencies.

 **Notes:**